 Herbert I was a great-great-grandson of Charlemagne, and his daughter Beatrix married Robert I, grandfather of Hugh Capet, the namesake of the Capetian dynasty.
+UPDATED: a new addendum and links to documented proofs.

-Herbert is a vital bridge between the Carolingians and the Capetians.
+Herbert I is a vital bridge between the Carolingians and the Capetians.
 His lineage is known as the Herbertines or House of Vermandois.

 Let’s start off with genealogical tables.